First Direct: 21st century

+In February 2020, it came first in the Competition and Markets Authority bi-annual survey for overall service quality.

+In September 2025, the bank ceased issuing paper statements for savings accounts, requiring customers to access them digitally via the app or online.

+First Direct Bank Arena

 The bank sponsors the First Direct Arena.

 In May 2013, First Direct secured naming rights until 2018 for the new Leeds Arena, to be known as the First Direct Arena.
 In March 2017, it was announced that First Direct had extended its naming sponsorship of Leeds arena for a further five years.

-In September 2016, First Direct introduced voice ID technology to verify customers' identities when calling into the bank, the first bank in the United Kingdom to introduce the technology on such a large scale.
-The following year saw the introduction of a new native mobile app, for both Apple and Android platforms.